dwaffle/developing-software-intro-final/src/calculator/readme.md

 ### Returns

-number: The number of waste items to be purchased.
+number: The number of items that need to be purchased to cover waste.